Puppy Linux

-Puppy Linux is an operating system and family of light-weight Linux distributions that focus on ease of use and minimal memory footprint.
+Puppy Linux is a family of light-weight Linux distributions that focus on ease of use and minimal memory footprint.
 The entire system can be run from random-access memory (RAM) with current versions generally taking up about 600 MB (64-bit), 300 MB (32-bit), allowing the boot medium to be removed after the operating system has started.
 Applications such as AbiWord, Gnumeric and MPlayer are included, along with a choice of lightweight web browsers and a utility for downloading other packages.
 The distribution was originally developed by Barry Kauler and other members of the community, until Kauler retired in 2013.
 The tool Woof can build a Puppy Linux distribution from the binary packages of other Linux distributions.